-(A) During the year ended December 31, 2023, there were no dividends from these investments.
-During the years ended December 31, 2022 and 2021, dividends from these investments were \$8 million and \$17 million, respectively.
-See Note 3.
-Asset Dispositions and Impairments for information regarding the sales of our ownership interest in the Ocean Wind 1 project and Kalaeloa.
+(A) During the years ended December 31, 2024 and 2023, there were no dividends from these investments.
+During the year ended December 31, 2022, dividends from these investments were \$8 million.

 Leases

 Energy Holdings, through its indirect subsidiaries, has investments in assets subject primarily to leveraged lease accounting.
 A leveraged lease is typically comprised of an investment by an equity investor and debt provided by a third-party debt investor.
 The debt is recourse only to the assets subject to lease and is not included on PSEG's Consolidated Balance Sheets.
 As an equity investor, Energy Holdings' equity investments in the leases are comprised of the total expected lease receivables over the lease terms, reduced for any income not yet earned on the leases.
 This amount is included in Long-Term Investments on PSEG's Consolidated Balance Sheets.
 The more rapid depreciation of the leased property for tax purposes creates tax cash flow that will be repaid to the taxing authority in later periods.
 As such, the liability for such taxes due is recorded in Deferred Income Taxes on PSEG's Consolidated Balance Sheets.